plantbreeding/BrAPI-Manuscript2/manuscript.md

 #### DivBrowse

 DivBrowse [@doi:10.1093/gigascience/giad025] is a web platform for exploratory data analysis of huge genotyping studies.
 The software can be run standalone or integrated as a plugin into existing data web portals.
 It provides a powerful interactive visualization of variant call matrices with hundreds of millions of variants and thousands of samples and enables easy data import and export by using standardized and established bioinformatics file formats.
 At its core, DivBrowse combines the convenience of a genome browser and adds features tailored to the diversity analysis of germplasm.
 It is able to display genomic features such as nucleotide sequence, associated gene models and short genomic variants.
 DivBrowse provides visual access to large VCF files obtained through genotyping experiments.
 In addition to visualizing variant calls per variant and genotype, DivBrowse also calculates and displays variant statistics such as minor allele frequencies, proportion of heterozygous calls or missing variant calls for each visualized genomic window.
-In addition, dynamic Principal Component Analyses (PCAs) can be performed on a user specified genomic area to provide information on local genomic diversity.
+In addition, dynamic Principal Component Analyses (PCA) can be performed on a user specified genomic area to provide information on local genomic diversity.
 DivBrowse has a Javascript API to control the tool from a hosting web portal (e.g. to control the list of genotypes to be displayed and the reference genome).
 DivBrowse has an interface to BLAST, which can be used to directly access genes or other genomic features.
 The modular structure of DivBrowse also allows developers to configure and easily embed links to external information systems.
 Furthermore, parts of BrAPI are implemented to provide genotypic data via its server-side component and is also able to consume and visualize genotypic data via an external BrAPI endpoint through the client-side GUI.

 #### GIGWA

-Gigwa is a JEE web application providing means to centralize, share, finely filter, and visualize high-throughput genotyping data [@doi:10.1093/gigascience/giz051].
+Gigwa is a Java EE web application providing means to centralize, share, finely filter, and visualize high-throughput genotyping data [@doi:10.1093/gigascience/giz051].
 Built on top of MongoDB, it is scalable and can support working smoothly with datasets containing billions of genotypes.
 Installable from docker images or all-in-one bundle archives, it is pretty straightforward to deploy on servers or local computers and has thus been adopted by numerous research institutes from around the world.
 Notably, Gigwa serves as a collaborative management tool and/or a portal for exposing the data for genebanks and breeding programs for some CGIAR centers [@doi:10.1002/ppp3.10187].
 Thus, the amount of data hosted and made widely accessible using this system has kept growing over the last few years.

 Gigwa developers have been involved in the BrAPI community since 2016 and took part in designing the genotype-related part of the API's specifications.
 Its first BrAPI-compliant features were designed for compatibility with the Flapjack visualization tool [@doi:10.1093/bioinformatics/btq580] and thus primarily turned it into a BrAPI data source.
 Consequently, over time, Gigwa being the first and most reliable application implementing BrAPI-Genotyping server calls, local collaborators and even external partners used it as a reference solution to design a number of tools taking advantage of those features (e.g., [BeegMac](https://webtools.southgreen.fr/BrAPI/Beegmac/), [SnpClust](https://github.com/jframi/snpclust), [QBMS](https://github.com/icarda-git/QBMS)).
 But further use-cases also required Gigwa to be able to consume data from other BrAPI servers, which led to also implement API-client features into the system.
 Thanks to all this work, a close collaboration was progressively established with the Integrated Breeding Platform team developing the widely used Breeding Management System, that ended up in both applications now being frequently deployed together, Gigwa pulling germplasm or sample metadata from BMS, and BMS displaying Gigwa-hosted genotypes within its own UI.